Transport Security

 -m '*'

-In the command line above, the two properties tls and tls.verify where enabled for demonstration purposes (we strongly suggest always keep verification ON).
+In the previous command, the properties tls and tls.verify are enabled for demonstration purposes.
+Always enable verification in production environments.

 The same behavior can be accomplished using a configuration file: